industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 - Vision Connector SDK V1.0.0

 ## Installation
 To build and prepare your camera connector for use in Vision Connector, we provide utility scripts.
-Users should use the scripts in `src/requirements` to install prerequisite packages.
+The development environment requires Debian 11 (bullseye); if you're using a different operating system, it's strongly recommended to use the Docker container approach instead.
+For users with Debian 11, the scripts in `src/requirements` can be used to install prerequisite packages.
 For detailed information, please refer to the [Installing the connector](docs/creating_and_using_a_custom_camera_connector.md#installing-the-connector) and [Packaging the connector](docs/creating_and_using_a_custom_camera_connector.md#packaging-the-connector) sections.

+Here's the revised section with a note about skipping step 1 when using Docker:

 ## Step-by-Step guide to building a connector
 To use a custom camera connector in Vision Connector, you first need to prepare the corresponding package file.
 Once prepared, you can upload it to Vision Connector.